-- (a) If due to an event which could not reasonably have been foreseen, a licensed body is no longer a licensable body as defined in Rule 1.2(q) because the body no longer has: - (i) the body no longer has at least one manager who is an individual and who is an authorised person (other than an RFL or an EEL) in relation to a licensed activity, or - (ii) the body no longer has a manager or interest holder who is a non-authorised person; or - (iii) non-authorised persons are no longer entitled to exercise, or control the exercise of, at least 10% of the voting rights in any body which is a manager or interest holder of the licensed body;

-but the SRA is informed of that fact within 7 days of the event first occurring and the body becomes a licensable body again within 28 days of the event first occurring, then the licensable body will be deemed to have remained a licensable body and to that extent will not be liable to have its authorisation revoked or suspended under Rule 242.
+- (a) If due to an event which could not reasonably have been foreseen, a licensed body is no longer a licensable body because: - (i) the body no longer has at least one manager who is an individual and who is an authorised person (other than an RFL or an EEL) in relation to a licensed activity; or - (ii) the body no longer has a manager or interest holder who is a non-authorised person; or - (iii) non-authorised persons are no longer entitled to exercise, or control the exercise of, at least 10% of the voting rights in any body which is a manager or interest holder of the licensed but the SRA is informed of that fact within 7 days of the event first occurring and the body becomes a licensable body again within 28 days of the event first occurring, then the licensable body will be deemed to have remained a licensable body and to that extent will not be liable to have its authorisation revoked or suspended under Rule 22.

-(b) If due to an event which could not reasonably have been foreseen, a recognised body is no longer a legal services body as defined in Rule 1.2(o) because the body no longer has at least one manager who is:

-- (i) a solicitor,

-- (ii) an REL; or

-- (iii) a legally qualified body with at least one manager who is a solicitor or an REL;
+- (b) If due to an event which could not reasonably have been foreseen, a recognised body is no longer a legal services body because the body no longer has at least one manager who is: - (i) a solicitor, - (ii) an REL; or - (iii) a legally qualified body with at least one manager who is a solicitor or an REL:

-but the SRA is informed of the fact within 7 days of the event first occurring and the body becomes a legal services body again within 28 days of the event first occurring, then the recognised body will be deemed to have remained a legal services body and to that extent will not be liable to have its authorisation revoked or suspended under Rule 242.
+but the SRA is informed of the fact within 7 days of the event first occurring and the body becomes a legal services body again within 28 days of the event first occurring, then the recognised body will be deemed to have remained a legal services body and to that extent will not be liable to have its authorisation revoked or suspended under Rule 22.